The Countdown to Collapse and the Demographic Doomsday: 10 Countries With Declining Populations

 Forecasted population decline of Portugal: -9.8%

 Portugal’s population decline is due to low fertility rates and emigration (despite it being very attractive to foreign pensioners and figuring among the best retirement destinations in the world).
-It managed to keep it population somehow stable during the last decades due to an influx of immigrants from Brazil and other portuguese speaking nations.
+It managed to keep it population somehow stable during the last decades due to an influx of immigrants from Brazil and other portuguese speaking nations, as well as expatriates looking to retire with high standards of life while spending little.

 According to a report by the Organisation for Economic Co-operation and Development (OECD), Portugal has the highest rate of emigration among OECD countries, with an estimated 2.5 million Portuguese citizens living abroad.